Estimated reading time: 6 minutes

 Use Social Media, Facebook, Instagram and Twitter as a tool to spread the word and give details of where your dog went missing, along with pictures and contact details.
 Ask people to ‘Shar’ your post on Community Pages.

-It’s very important that you also focus on yourself as the wear and tear and all this worry isn’t good for you.
+It’s very important that you also focus on yourself, as wear and tear and all this worry aren’t good for you.
 Try to keep doing the usual, routine things in your life.
-This will help you to stay focused and productive.
+This will help you stay focused and productive.

 By raising awareness of your dog’s profile and making him “too hot to handle”, you have a much better chance of finding him.
 All being well, you will soon be reunited with your beloved pet.